About Hip Replacement Surgery

 - Exercise three to five times per week and if needed, quit smoking, and practice healthy eating to prepare yourself for your best possible experience.

-- Check your house for any tripping hazards, like area rugs.
+- Check your house for any tripping hazards, such as area rugs.

 - Organize delivery of any equipment you may need to help you get around the first few days.